Level 2 - Intermediate Course

 Class level: Intermediate - Level 2

-All tuition, tools and materials are included.
-We work primarily in copper, though you will make some items in sterling silver (bezel, tube setting and reticulation).
-If you'd like to use silver in the various projects, you can either purchase your own, or buy from Tracy on the day.
+All tuition, consumables, tools and materials are included.
+We work primarily in copper.
+If you'd prefer to work in silver, you can either purchase your own, or you can buy silver from Tracy on the day.
 She can also order in silver for you.

-We also provide handouts for each of the techniques you will learn during this course.
+We also provide notes for each of the techniques you will learn during this course.

 What to expect from this course: